SCLW/Circuitry-Based-Sound/readme.md

 #### CD4053

 CD4053 offers individual control over 3 channels in a single-pole double-throw configuration with an independent binary control input for each channel.
-If any of the control pins of the CD4052 are not used, it must be connected to GND or V<sub>DD</sub>.

 <!--
 When the control signal is less than 1/3 V<sub>DD</sub>, z is connected to x0.
 When the control signal is more than 2/3 V<sub>DD</sub>, z is connected to y1.